RevanBamoki/skylon-wind-tunnel/Docs/testing-procedures.md

 ## 1. Leak & Fit Check

-- Tape off open tunnel ends.
-- Gently pressurize by hand (or with a small fan).
 - Feel for leaks around glue joints.
 - Re-glue if any clear leaks are detected.